-1. INTRODUCTION
+1. Introduction

-Parametric X-ray (PXR) production by high-energy charged particles penetrating through a crystal has been extensively studied in the past two decades (see, e.g., [1, 2] and references therein).
-The interest to this radiation is caused by the search for new high-intensity, tunable X-ray sources, capable to offer an alternative to storage rings.
-Advantages of PXR over other sources, based on the use of radiation of fast particles in substance, is the opportunity to vary the energy of photons by the change of orientation of a crystal or a position of the radiated object and smaller doze loadings as PXR is let out at the big angles to the direction of an electron beam.
+Parametric X-ray (PXR) production by high-energy charged particles penetrating through a crystal has been extensively studied in the past two decades (see, e.g., and references therein).
+The interest to this radiation is caused by the search for new high-intensity, tunable X-ray sources, uppable to offer an alternative to storage rings.
+Advantages of PXR over other sources, based on the use of radiation of fast particles in substance, in the opportunity to vary the energy of photons by the change of orientation of a crystal or a position of the radiated object and smaller doze londings an PXR is let out at the big angles to the direction of an electron beau

-To a first approximation PXR can be viewed as the coherent dispersion of proper electromagnetic field of a particle on the electron shells of periodically arranged atoms of a crystal [3, 4].
-It is supposed that the most perspective is the use of this type of radiation in medical purposes, where small sources of hard quasimonochromatic X-ray ( $\omega \geq 20\,keV$ , $\Delta\omega/\omega \leq 5\%$ ) [5] are demanded for the transmission radiography and K-edge angiography [6, 7, 8].
+To a first approximation PXR can be viewed as the coherent disputsion of proper electromagnetic field of a particle on the electron ability of periodically arranged atoms of a crystal.
+It is supposed that the most perspective is the use of this type of radiation in medical purposes, where small sources of hard quasimonochromatic X-ray ( $\omega \geq 20$ keV, $\Delta \omega / \omega \leq 5\%$ ) are demanded for the transmission radiography and K-edge angiography-.

-Measuring of the PXR characteristics, performed for almost all conventional crystals with perfect structure: diamond, silicon, germanium, tungsten, quartz, lithium fluoride (see [1, 2] and references therein) showed that the radiation yield weakly depends on the crystal and is not enough for the practical realization of the source, based on this mechanism of radiation.
-The ways of increase of radiation yield, offered recently (see [7, 9, 10] and references therein) also hasn't found practical application.
-The use of X-ray mirrors as a targets [9] and multi-layer crystal targets [7] demands the electron energy $E_e \geq 500$ MeV, that is comparable with the storage rings and economically is not profitable.
-Multiple passes of electrons through the X-ray mirror or thin crystalline target in the cyclic accelerator [10] is accompanied by enlarging the angle of multiple scattering and loosing of the particles on the walls of the accelerating chamber.
-The radiation yield registered during such measurements, is compared with that is obtained with the usual thickness of targets in the PXR experiments ( $\sim 1~\mathrm{mm}$ ).
+Measuring of the PXR characteristics, performed for almost all conventional crystals with perfect structure: diamond, silicon, germanium, tungsten, quartz, lithium fluoride (see and references therein) showed that the radiation yield weakly depends on the crystal and is not enough for the practical realization of the source, based on this mechanism of radiation.
+The ways of increase of radiation yield, offered recently (see and references therein) also hasn't found practical application.
+The use of X-ray mirrors as a targets and multi-layer crystal targets demands the electron energy $E_e \geq 500$ MeV that is comparable with the storage rings and economically is not profitable.
+Multiple passes of electrons through the X-ray mirror or thin crystalline target in the cyclic accelerator is accompanied by enlarging the angle of multiple scattering and loosing of the particles on the walls of the accelerating chamber.
+The radiation yield registered during such measurements, is compared with that is obtained with the usual thickness of targets in the PXR experiments (~ 1 mm).

-In works [11, 12] it is noted that the use of mosaic crystals permits to increase the radiation yield due to the contribution of diffracted photons of the bremsstrahlung (DB).
-In quoted works the DB contribution to the yield of the registered radiation in some times exceeded the PXR contribution and was well described by the theory of X-ray diffraction in mosaic crystals [13].
-Accordance of the results of the measuring for the mosaic crystals of pyrolytic graphite [11] and diamond [12] with the calculation allows to compare perfect and mosaic crystals from the point of view of their use for generation of hard X-ray emission and appreciate possible advantages and disadvantages.
+In works it is noted that the use of mosaic crystals permits to increase the radiation yield due to the contribution of diffracted photons of the bremsstrahlung (DB).
+In quoted works the DB contribution to the yield of the registered radiation in some times exceeded the PXR contribution and was well described by the theory of X-ray diffraction in mosaic crystals.
+Accordance of the results of the measuring for the mosaic crystals of pyrolytic graphite and diamond with the calculation allows to compare perfect and mosaic crystals from the point of view of their use for generation of hard X-ray emission and appreciate possible advantages and disadvantages.

-2. GENERAL EXPRESSIONS
+2. General expressions

-As it is shown in the range of the experimental works (see e.g. [14] and references therein) kinematic PXR theory describes the measuring results for the energies of electrons from some MeV to GeV with the fault not worse than 10 ...
-15%, that is why to count the PXR yield the formula of spectral and angular distribution, obtained by the kinematical approach in the work [15] is used:
+As it is shown in the range of the experimental works (see e.g. and references therein) kinematic PXR theory describes the measuring results for the energies of electrons from some MeV to GeV with the fault not worse than 10-15%, that is why to count the PXR yield the formula of spectral and angular distribution, obtained by the kinematical approach in the work is used: